microsoft/Windows-iotcore-samples/Samples/EdgeModules/SqueezeNetObjectDetection/cs/README.md

 ### Development Machine

 * [Visual Studio Code with Azure IoT Edge extension](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-vscode)
-* [Windows 10 - Build 17763 or higher](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) to build the solution
+* [Windows 10 - Build 17763 or higher](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewiso) to build the solution.
+This can be the same machine you're running the solution on, or a different one.
 * [Windows SDK - Build 17763 or higher](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK)

 ### Insider Knowledge